By Girish Kalla, Seedling School of Law And Governance, Jaipur National University

-Under International Law, the states are under a customary law obligation to ensure that transboundary harm is not caused to neighbouring States from hazardous activities in their territory.[lxii]
+Under International Law, the states are under a customary law obligation to ensure that transboundary harm is not caused to neighboring States from hazardous activities in their territory.[lxii]
 The duty to inform essentially flows from an obligation to notify when undertaking a dangerous or hazardous activity by states or the operator.[lxiii]

-Accordingly, it is questionable as to whether States have responsibility to warn another for impending threat like Tsunami on a clear legal basis.
+Accordingly, it is questionable as to whether States have a responsibility to warn another for an impending threat like Tsunami on a clear legal basis.
 One result of the combination of the principles of humanity and international co-operation read with principle of good faith renders the answers that there indeed exists a definite duty of early warning.

 Due care to warn the potential affected States is evident for technological disasters i.e., nuclear matters and its transboundary effects as stipulated in treaties such as Convention on the Early Notification of a Nuclear Accident[lxiv], and Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency.[lxv]
 Such duty is clearly established after the Chernobyl Disaster in the former Soviet Republic of Ukraine.
 However, earthquakes and tsunami are distinct from such technological disasters in a way that States are not responsible for causing these disasters and do not know precisely the impact thereof.[lxvi]